When it comes to smoked meats, nothing really shoots ahead of smoked beef brisket. It can outdo anything and everything.

 If you don’t want to pick a brisket from stores, you can simply go to a butcher and let him know what you’re looking for.

 Briskets come in various sizes and shapes.

 While smoking a brisket for your BBQ, it is good to consider ½ pound per person.
 Depending on how much fat you trim, a brisket will easily provide about 60% yield of its original weight.
-For a medium-sized smoker, 12 pound, 15 pound or even 18 pound brisket is good.
-Choosing the weight and size of brisket depends upon the number of people you’ll be cooking for.
+For a medium-sized smoker, 12 pound, 15 pound, or even 18-pound brisket is good.
+Choosing the weight and size of the brisket depends upon the number of people you’ll be cooking for.

 2. Pat it Dry

-Once you take the packer untrimmed meat out of the package, make sure you do not wash it under the faucet.
+Once you take the packed untrimmed meat out of the package, make sure you do not wash it under the faucet.

-According to USDA2, washing the meat can actually spread harmful bacteria onto the faucet, sink and around the kitchen.
+According to USDA, washing the meat can actually spread harmful bacteria onto the faucet, sink, and around the kitchen.
 Water can splash germs and bacteria around the sink up to the range of 3 feet, further causing various illnesses.
-This is called as ‘cross-contamination’.
+This is called ‘cross-contamination’.

-As for the germs, then the high cooking temperature will automatically kill the germs and bacteria, if any.
-Since the internal cooking temperature of brisket reaches up to 195°F, you don’t need to worry about spreading of bacteria.
+As for the germs, then the high cooking temperature will automatically kill the germs and bacteria if any.
+Since the internal cooking temperature of the brisket reaches up to 195°F, you don’t need to worry about the spreading of bacteria.